 This is probably the most visually appealing fruit.
 Cut it, and each slice appears to be a bright yellow star.
 The starfruit is a tropical fruit that has a characteristic sweet and tart taste.
 It has firm flesh with colors ranging from green to bright yellow when ripe.

 These fruits grow in temperate regions and have a slightly sweet and juicy flavor.
 They have exceptionally high amounts of polyphenols, vitamin C and Manganese.
 Raspberries are also a good choice to increase your daily protein intake.
-100 grams of raspberries will give an impressive 1.2 grams of proteins (17).
+100 grams of raspberries will give an impressive 1.2 gram of proteins (17).

 Fruits are essential in maintaining a healthy dietary pattern.
 They come packed with extra nutritional goodness that helps you go about your activities feeling energized.
-One particular essential nutrient that can be found in them is proteins.
+One particular essential nutrient that can be found in them is protein.

 Check out the 20 Minute Full Body Workout at Home below.